-We aspire to create a community of active participants and we imagine various ways that we can generate connections amongst us that defy borders and acknowledge the interconnectedness of our struggles.
+We aspire to create a community of active participants.
+We imagine various ways that we can generate connections amongst us that defy borders and acknowledge the inter-connectedness of our struggles.

 - Residency Programme and Grants.
 Members have the opportunity to apply for the Centre’s grants and residency programme.

 - Feminist Network.
-Members can participate in an engaged network of feminist activists, academics, artists, and community organisers (enabling the formation working groups from a distance or in their local community).
+Members can participate in an engaged network of feminist activists, academics, artists, and community organisers (enabling the formation working groups at a distance or in their local community).

 - Feminist No Borders Summer School.
-Members can participate in the annual Feminist No Borders Summer School co-organised with Feminist Researchers Against Borders
+Members can participate in the annual Feminist No Borders Summer School coorganised with Feminist Researchers Against Borders.